Hairline cracks and holes in plaster walls are unsightly, aren’t they?

 How to repair hairline cracks in plaster

-It goes without saying: the smaller the crack, the easier it will be to repair… at least as long as the plaster is still securely attached to the lath inside the wall cavity.
+It goes without saying: the smaller the crack, the easier it will be to repair.
+It’s at least as long as the plaster is still securely attached to the lath inside the wall cavity.
 How do you determine if it is about to break away from the lath?
 Simple: give it a gentle push.
-Is it moving in a way that seems like it’s about to break away from its foundation?
+Is it moving in a way that seems like it will break away from its foundation?
 In that case, you must contact a specialist who can install a new plaster for you.

 But if it feels like it’s going to hold, then good on you.
 However, you still need to patch it up.
 Here are the steps to do that: